THE YACHT

 Logbooks, guest book, address book

-Scorpio’s Ocean Passage Manual
+Scorpio’s Ocean Passage Manual (describing mechanical and electrical systems)

 Laminated copies of important documents incl. passports (notary certified)